 Johnstown Castle, Wexford

 Johnstown Castle is a spectacular gothic Castle in Wexford and offers an amazing day out for all ages.
 It was built in the 1170’s and was first occupied by the Esmondes, a Norman family.
 In 1692, John Grogan acquired the castle and his descendantes owned it up until 1945 when it was presented as a gift to the nation.
-It is now run by The Irish Heritage Trust, Teagasc and the Irish Agricultural Museum who are working together to open a new visitor experience in May 2019.
+It is now run by The Irish Heritage Trust, Teagasc and the Irish Agricultural Museum who have worked together to open a new visitor experience which include castle tours.

-The Castle is surrounded by beautiful ornamental gardens designed by Daniel Robertson, they offer walks by the lake, gothic statues, peacocks and other wildlife and a Victorian Walled Garden to discover.
+The Castle is surrounded by beautiful ornamental gardens designed by Daniel Robertson, they offer walks by not one but three lakes, gothic statues, peacocks and other wildlife and a Victorian Walled Garden to discover.

 The Irish Agricultural Museum is housed within the ground of Johnstown Castle and displays one fo the most comprehensive collections showcasing farming and rural life in Ireland with everything from tractors to kitchens!